-water reactors although the system is complicated by the presence of steam voids.
+(1) Physics.
+The physics of boiling water reactors is similar to that of pressurized water reactors although the system is complicated by the presence of steam voids.

-Most of the physics data has been largely concerned with the overall behavior of boiling water reactors and has been obtained from the Boiling Reactor experiments, Special Power Excursion Reactor Tests (SPERT), and the Experimental Boiling Water Reactor.
-These reactors have used either metallic or $\text{ThO}2$ fuels and therefore did not provide data directly applicable to reactors loaded with low enrichment $\text{UO}2$ .
-Although several reactors which will be fueled with $\text{UO}2$ are under construction, no reactor completely loaded with this type of fuel has operated to date.
+Most of the physics data has been largely concerned with the over-all behavior of boiling water reactors and has been obtained from the BORAX experiments, SPERT, and EBWR.
+These reactors have used either metallic or ThO_2 fuels and therefore did not provide data directly applicable to reactors loaded with low enrichment UO_2 .
+Although several reactors which will be fueled with UO_2 are under construction, no reactor completely loaded with this type of fuel has operated to date.

 The presence of steam in a boiling reactor introduces a variable in the analysis which is not found in other reactor types.
-However, by using the proper water-to-fuel volume ratio, the desired void coefficient at a particular operating condition can be obtained.
-For large reactors, using oxide fuel, a water-to- $\text{UO}2$ volume ratio of about two appears to be optimum.
-For small reactors, a larger water-to-fuel ratio is required to compensate for the effect of greater neutron leakage due to the void coefficient.
+However, by using the proper water to fuel volume ratio, the desired void coefficient at a particular operating condition can be obtained.
+For large reactors, using oxide fuel, a water to UO_2 volume ratio of about two appears to be optimum.
+For smaller reactors, a larger water to fuel ratio is required to compensate for the effect of greater neutron leakage on the void coefficient.